WireGuard Mesh

 Automatic Reconciliation

-ACT uses a robust pull-based reconciliation model powered by the unified act-agent.
+ServOS uses a robust pull-based reconciliation model powered by the unified servos-agent.

 1. State Generation: The Control Plane aggregates peer information and generates a MeshState.